 Journaling is a fast track to stress reduction

 Caring for an older adult is stressful and can easily wear you down.
-To help you keep going, stay positive, and protect your health, it’s essential to have plenty of good coping techniques at your fingertips.

 A quick, inexpensive, and effective way to reduce caregiver stress and improve health is to write in a journal.